chpc-tech-eval/scc/tutorial1/README.md

 1. Select the `154.114.57.*` IP address allocated and click on the *Associate* button.
    <p align="center"><img alt="OpenStack Running State." src="./resources/openstack_added_floating_ip.png" width=900 /></p>

-## Success State, Resource Management and Troubleshooting
+## Troubleshooting

 > [!CAUTION]
-> The following section is strictly for debugging and troubleshooting purposes
+> The following section is strictly for debugging and troubleshooting purposes.
+You **MUST** discuss your circumstances with an instructor before proceeding with this section.
+If you have successfully launched your head node, proceed to the [Intro on Basic Sys Admin](#introduction-to-basic-linux-administration).

 * Deleting Instances
-   - When all else fail select the failing vm and click `Delete instance` then follow the process for launcing a new instance/VM.
+  - When all else fails, and you would like to attempt the steps from the beginning: Select the failing VM and click `Delete Instance` from the drop down menu.
-   - Sometimes mistakes happen and you find yourself deleting a VM by mistake and will need to recover the deleted VM, by default `no` is selected on `Delete Volume on Instance Delete` this will leave your root (OS) disk behing and you can recover by launching a new VM from the root disk.
+  - Occasionally you may find yourself deleting a VM instance by mistake and will need to recover the deleted VM.
+Do not despair, by default `no` is selected on `Delete Volume on Instance Delete` this will leave your root (OS) disk behing and you can recover by launching a new VM from the root disk.

 * Deleting Volumes

-   - When a root (OS) disk's volume is left behing after deleting a VM on purpose, you will need to go to `Volumes->volumes` and select your volume and click ` Delete volumes` to remove the volume from your work space
+  When a root (OS) disk's volume is left behind after deleting a VM on purpose, you will need to go to `Volumes` and select your volume and click `Delete volumes` to remove the volume from your work space

 * Dissociating and Releasing Floating IPs

-   - If your VM is deleted then the floating IP associated with that deleted VM will stay in your project under `Networks->Floating IPs` for future use.
+  If your VM is deleted then the floating IP associated with that deleted VM will stay in your project under `Networks -> Floating IPs` for future use.
 Selecting the floating IP and clicking `Release Floating IPs` will send the floating IP back to the pool and you can call a tutor to help you get back your IP.

 # Introduction to Basic Linux Administration